 Types of group messages

-The 3 types of group messages that you might see are group iMessage, group MMS, and group SMS.
+The three types of group messages that you might see are: group iMessage, group MMS, and group SMS.
 The Messages app automatically chooses the type of group message to send based on you and your recipients' settings, network connection, and carrier plan.
 For example:

 - If you and your recipients are using Apple devices and iMessage is turned on, then the group message is sent as an iMessage.